rcuevass/news_summarizer/README.md

    nothing will be displayed in the app as we have not pushed any code to it yet.

-8. In order to push your local code to heroku remote, type in `git push heroku add-model:master`.
-Master here is the remote (Heroku) master.
+8. In order to push your local code to heroku remote, type in `git push heroku test:master`.
+Master here is the remote (Heroku) master and test is your current local branch.
 Upon completion you should be able to see your app working.